Driplytics/Flight-Delay-Analysis-/README.md

 6.__Analysis & Visualization__: At this stage I already have a plan and things to look out for on my Analysis which was conceived during my discovery session.
 So I just explore the Dataset and note down patterns I find, then employ the right visual tools that fit the context to present my Findings.
 ## Remarks
    *Some of the insights Generated are stated below*
->:bulb: **The Delays are proportional to number of flights.**
+>:bulb: **The Delays are proportional to number of flights:**
-   > Most Used Flights Experience the Most Delays, this shows delay is likely due to congestions.
+   Most Used Flights Experience the Most Delays, this shows delay is likely due to congestions.

  ![](https://github.com/Driplytics/Flight-Delay-Analysis-/blob/main/Airline%20Review.png)
 ```

 ```

->:bulb: **Busiest Airports recorded the highest number of flights, and also the higest number of Delays.**
+>:bulb: **Busiest Airports recorded the highest number of flights, and also the higest number of Delays:**
     A crowded or exceptionally busy airport can have planes lined up on the runway waiting to take off. which causes Airport Congestion.
 Most times Congestions are common with busy Airports.

  ![](https://github.com/Driplytics/Flight-Delay-Analysis-/blob/main/airports%20review.png)
  ```

  ```
-> :bulb: **Number of flights are less on the weekends, and its clearly reflects on the number of delays recorded as the weeks comes to an end.**
+> :bulb: **Number of flights are less on the weekends, and it clearly reflects on the number of delays recorded as the weeks comes to an end:**
-> Flight delays tends to reduce as weekends approaches, when flight Activities are low.
+> Flight delays tends to reduce as weekends approaches, when flight Activities are getting low.

  ![](https://github.com/Driplytics/Flight-Delay-Analysis-/blob/main/Weekends%20Review.png)